 Coping Strategies

-- Speak with a counselor or therapist.
+- Talk to a counselor or a therapist.

 Support Groups and Mental Health